Immodal/neural-network/README.md

 # neural-network

-This project aimed to write perceptron and neural network classes from scratch, and then use them on classes toy problems such as linear/non-linear function approximation and digit recognition using the MNIST dataset.
+This project aimed to write perceptron and neural network classes from scratch, and then use them on classic toy problems such as linear/non-linear function approximation and digit recognition using the MNIST dataset.

 The app can be found here: https://immodal.github.io/neural-network/